 The 2013 season is going to be a lot of fun to follow.
 With a shortened 48 game schedule, luck and randomness will play a larger role compared with a typical 82 game season.
 And from a fantasy hockey perspective, making predictions and projections is even more difficult, because players across the league spent the lockout doing such a wide variety of things.

 Ever since the NHL lockout began in September, fans have been clamoring for their favorite sport to return to the ice.
-Twitter posts bemoaning the lack of hockey being played have become as commonplace as those whining about excessive political ads during this brutal election season, and this hunger for any positive news on the […]
+Twitter posts bemoaning the lack of hockey being played have become as commonplace as those whining about excessive political ads during this brutal election season, and this hunger for […]

 The San Jose Sharks have been one of the NHL’s most successful franchises over the past decade.
 They have been first or second in the Pacific Division in nine of the past 10 seasons.
 They have advanced to the Conference Final three times.
 However, they have been unable to make it all the way to the Stanley Cup Final.
 The Sharks are not as strong as they once were – their forward depth, in particular, is much shallower than it was a few seasons ago.